Skip to content

 ...

 In this demo, we started 4 processes in the background and, if we run coresinfo multiple times, different cores would be running different processes.
-For the first coresinfo above, processes #6, #7 and #9 were running while #8 was not running (i.e., runnable).
-You could also try the killall built-in command after which all the 4 processes will terminate.
+For the first coresinfo above, processes #6, #7 and #9 were running while #8 was not running (i.e., RUNNABLE).
+You can also try the killall built-in command after which all the background loop will terminate.
 Here is a video with more details of this demo.

 Find concurrency bugs

 Being able to run a demo does not mean that your code is free of bugs.
-Concurrency bugs refer to bugs that happen when there are multiple programs running concurrently.
-For this project, a concurrency bug could be programs running on different cores trying to modify the kernel data structures at the same time.
-Although we have protected the kernel with the kernel lock, concurrency bugs still exist.
+Concurrency bugs refer to bugs that could happen when multiple programs are running concurrently.
+For this project, a concurrency bug could be programs running on different cores modifying certain kernel data structures at the same time.
+While we have protected the kernel with the kernel lock, such concurrency bugs still exist.
 See whether you can find and fix them.

 TIP

-If you wish to learn more about parallel programming in operating systems, this book is a fun read: Is Parallel Programming Hard, And, If So, What Can You Do About It? .
-Also, if you run this project on the Arty board, you will need to add a few nop after every amoswap instruction.
-The reason is that the CPU design for the Arty board has a flaw and it cannot complete the amoswap instruction within one CPU cycle.
-By adding a few nop, the CPU core waits for amoswap to complete before proceeding to a critical section.
+If you wish to learn more about parallel programming in operating systems, this book is a fun read: Is Parallel Programming Hard, And, If So, What Can You Do About It?
+Also, if you run your code on the Arty board, you need to add a few nop after each amoswap instruction.
+The reason is that the CPU design for the Arty board has a flaw, and it cannot complete the amoswap instruction in one CPU cycle.
+By adding a few nop, the CPU core waits for amoswap to complete before proceeding into a critical section.
+The Tang Nano 20K board does not support multicore right now.

 Accomplishments

-In this project, you have gained hands-on experiences with atomic memory operations, an extension to the RISC-V instruction set for multicore.
-You have seen how multiple cores can execute instructions (e.g., do printing) in parallel, and how to make the egos-2000 kernel support multicore using a kernel lock.
-Lastly, you have seen that concurrency bugs are not obvious because they do not happen often or deterministically.
+You have gained some experience with atomic memory operations, the extension to RISC-V instruction set for multicore.
+You have seen how multiple cores run code in parallel resulting in an interleaved printing, and how to protect the kernel with a lock.
+Lastly, you have tried to find and fix concurrency bugs which may not happen often or deterministically.

 "... any person ... any study."